Whether you’re installing a new air conditioner or wanting to maximize your current one, getting it level is important.

 3. More Wear and Tear

-If your air conditioner isn’t level, it might vibrate excessively.
-This can cause obnoxious sounds when running and even require air conditioning repair.
+If your air conditioner isn’t level, it might vibrate more than normal.
+This can cause obnoxious noises when running and even require air conditioning repair.

 - Eventually wear out your air conditioner much sooner.